 Finally, Chinese media producers give their customers the option to customize the content they receive – a practice American businesses should definitely adopt.
 Bloomberg described an app called De Dao where customers can subscribe to different newsletters for about $30 per year.
 Using a similar method helps American companies collect revenue while providing the flexibility their customers want.

-Chinese companies that utilize subscription billing are taking off, and American business can learn a lot from them.
+Chinese companies that utilize subscription management are taking off, and American business can learn a lot from them.
 While certain cultural trends are impossible to emulate, American businesses can group content, adopt mobile payments and use freemium where applicable to increase their subscription numbers.